pmelab/hurricane/README.txt

 Renderers may be styled independently in the CSS sheet.
 A CSS-Snippet is generated on the fly in the appearance configurations *"Export"* group.

+### Included renderers
+Hurricane uses replacable plugins, called *renderers*, to draw the animated throbber. `hurricane` itself provides the *Drop*, a simple pulsating CSS3 dot.
+Nothing fancy.

+With `hurricane_raphael` the *Hurricane* and *Twister* renderers are enabled.
+Additionally it includes a new class for [Raphaël][raphael] based renderers for you to build upon.
+[Raphaël][raphael] is quite big (31Kb gzipped), and if you don't use it in your project anyway, the throbbers alone may not justify the additional filesize.
+Your choice.

+`hurricane_spinjs` uses the [Spin.js][spinjs] library to provide a throbber called *Spin.js*, similiar to the *Hurricane* included in `hurricane_raphael`.
+Far more lightweight, but less fancy.

+I'm planning to add more renderer animations out of the box.
+Suggestions are welcome!

 ## Extend
 To add a completely new renderer, a module has to implement `hook_hurricane_renderers()`, which returns an array of machine readable